genmon/plaintextwiki/README.md

 Installation
 ------------

-Download and unzip Plain-Text-Wiki.zip.
-Double-click on the bundle to install (the bundle requires TextMate: <http://macromates.com>).
+Download the repo.
+Double-click on "Plain Text Wiki.tmbundle" to install (the bundle requires TextMate: <http://macromates.com>).